Wednesday, July 15th, 2015

 • Pack bottled water for coffee, Kool-Aid, making ice cubes, and drinking.

 Water You Waiting For?
 If you would like help “vacationizing” your home or if you return home to find a leak, the professionals at Allied Reddi-Rooter can help, 24/7.
-Call Ray today for a free estimate.
-513-396-5300.
+Call or Contact Ray today (513) 396-5300 for a free estimate.
+We always come highly recommended and have earned an A+ rating from the Better Business Bureau for our expert quality of service.